99% SAME AND 1% DIFFERENT

 Among all the great apes, Orangutans are humans’ most distant cousins.
 The researchers found that the Human and Orangutan genomes are 97 percent identical.
 No wonder, we are always so jumpy, restless, playful, sometimes solitary, and attached to our young.
 Humans share at least 28 unique physical characteristics with orangutans but only 2 with chimps and 7 with gorillas.
 For instance, thickly enamelled molar teeth with flat surfaces, greater asymmetries between the left and right side of the brain, an increased cartilage-to-bone ratio in the forearm, and similarly shaped shoulder blades.
 So the next time, we see an orangutan, let’s be Respectful!

-more than 99% of every person’s genes are identical to those of every other person and we also share about 97% of our genes with Orangutans, but that 1% of our genes—are the genes that make each of us look and act differently from other people.
+far, more than 99% of every person’s genes are identical to those of every other person and us also share about 97% of our genes with Orangutans, but that 1% of our genes are the genes that make each of us look and act differently from other people.
 Those genes underlie differences in people’s personalities, our characteristics, our traits, our experiences, our practices and that is where the story of Character Development begins!